MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/javascript-development-overview.md

 ## JavaScript libraries to build Mixed Reality applications on the web

-The following list shows the JavaScript frameworks for building immersive experiences that currently dominate the market and are widely accepted and adopted by Mixed Reality javascript developers
+The following list shows the JavaScript frameworks for building immersive experiences that currently dominate the market and are widely accepted and adopted by Mixed Reality JavaScript developers

 ## Babylon.js